Joshuaabeter/House_price_prediction/README.md

-This is a house price prediction project using simple parsimonious linear regression.
+House price prediction project using linear regression.
+I realied on regression and correlation plots to make feature selection in order to reduce multicolinearity